29 Jun Babinsky, Shlyapochnik (1874 – 1945)

 Even if they had a choice the Babinskys would have preferred to stay close – they drew strength, and warmth, from each other.
 The houses crowded a single lot on Brodskaya Street, 173—street named in honor of Lazar Brodsky, Jewish sugar mogul and philanthropist—where the four brothers lived with their parents and families.

-(After Khaim was gone, each of his sons named one of his sons after him, a name eventually changed to a Russified Yefim (Fima.))
+(After Khaim was gone, each of his sons named one of his sons after him, a name eventually changed to a Russified Yefim (Fima, for short.))

 Whereas his brothers followed in their father’s footsteps, Borukh became a typesetter at a Jewish publisher located near his house.
 Berdichev boasted several such businesses but this was the biggest.
 Jewish publishing houses existed in Eastern Europe as far back as the beginning of the 16th century.
 The Pale of Settlement hubs, Berdichev one of the most prominent, printed all flavors of religious literature in Hebrew and Yiddish, including Cabbalistic and Hassidic.
 Over the centuries, the ebb and flow of benevolence bestowed by local powers upon their lesser subjects had never choked, completely or for long periods, the profession that the People of the Book considered sacred.